2001: A Space Odyssey: Plot

 In a prehistoric veld, a tribe of hominins is driven away from a water hole by a rival tribe, and the next day finds an alien monolith.
-The tribe learns how to use a bone as a weapon and, after a successful first hunt, uses it to drive away the rival tribe.
+The tribe learns how to use the bones of dead animals as weapons and, after a successful first hunt, uses them to drive away the rival tribe.

 Millions of years later, Dr Heywood Floyd, Chairman of the United States National Council of Astronautics, travels to Clavius Base, an American lunar outpost.
 During a stopover at Space Station Five, he meets Russian scientists who are concerned that Clavius seems to be unresponsive.
 He refuses to discuss rumours of an epidemic at the base.
 At Clavius, Floyd addresses a meeting of personnel, stressing the need for secrecy regarding their newest discovery.
 His mission is to investigate a recently found artefact, a monolith buried four million years earlier near the lunar crater Tycho.
 As Floyd and others examine and photograph the object, it emits a high-powered radio signal.

 Eighteen months later, the American spacecraft Discovery One is bound for Jupiter, with mission pilots and scientists Dr Dave Bowman and Dr Frank Poole on board, along with three other scientists in suspended animation.
 Most of Discoverys operations are controlled by HAL, a HAL 9000 computer with a human-like personality.
 When HAL reports the imminent failure of an antenna control device, Bowman retrieves it in an extravehicular activity (EVA) pod, but finds nothing wrong.
 HAL suggests reinstalling the device and letting it fail so the problem can be verified.

-Mission Control advises the astronauts that results from their backup 9000 computer indicate that HAL has made an error, but HAL blames it on human error.
+Mission Control advises the astronauts that results from their twin 9000 computer indicate that HAL has made an error, but HAL blames it on human error.
 Concerned about HAL's behaviour, Bowman and Poole enter an EVA pod so they can talk in private without HAL overhearing.
 They agree to disconnect HAL if he is proven wrong.
 HAL follows their conversation by lip reading.